Slovakia Movement: Government (2020–2023)

 As Prime Minister (2020–2021), Igor Matovič's leadership was marked by a combative and chaotic style, leading to tensions within the coalition and his eventual resignation amid a government crisis.
 Though he stepped down as Prime Minister, he remained the leader of OĽaNO, with Eduard Heger—previously serving as Finance Minister and Deputy Prime Minister under Matovič—succeeding him as Prime Minister (2021–2023).
-Heger was praised for his diplomatic approach, which facilitated more constructive governance, but his premiership was widely seen as weak and largely nominal, as his authority was undermined by Matovič and coalition partner Boris Kollár, Speaker of the National Council and leader of the coalition partner We Are Family, ultimately leading to his government's collapse.
+Heger was praised for his diplomatic approach, which facilitated more constructive governance, but his premiership was widely seen as weak and largely nominal, as his authority was undermined by Igor Matovič and Boris Kollár, the chairman of We Are Family and Speaker of the National Council, ultimately leading to his government's collapse.

-A study by political scientist Pavol Baboš, Slovakia: Anti-Pandemic Fight Victim of Politicization, highlights how the OĽaNO-led government’s response to the COVID-19 pandemic was marked by explicit populism in both politics and rhetoric.
-It describes how Prime Minister Igor Matovič created a parallel structure outside the country’s established legislative framework for crisis management, which some viewed as unconstitutional.
+A study by political scientist Pavol Baboš, Slovakia: Anti-Pandemic Fight Victim of Politicization, highlights how the OĽaNO-led government's response to the COVID-19 pandemic was marked by explicit populism in both politics and rhetoric.
+It describes how Prime Minister Igor Matovič created a parallel structure outside the country's established legislative framework for crisis management, which some viewed as unconstitutional.
 The study also notes that while the government faced significant instability and internal conflicts, its stance on European integration and Euro-Atlantic cooperation improved during this period.

 The government prioritized anti-corruption efforts, including the arrest of several high-profile figures accused of corruption from previous administrations.
 These actions were framed as part of a broader campaign to restore public trust in state institutions.
 However, critics raised concerns about the politicization of these efforts and the potential undermining of judicial independence.
-The administration’s commitment to systemic reform was often questioned due to inconsistencies in implementation and a perceived lack of long-term strategy.
+The administration's commitment to systemic reform was often questioned due to inconsistencies in implementation and a perceived lack of long-term strategy.